base2Services/shelvery-aws-backups/README.md

 # this command will pull backups from both accounts
 $ shelvery ebs pull_shared_backups
 ```

+## Cross-account copying of encrypted backups

+Shelvery enables the sharing and copying of encrypted backups between accounts.
+In order to configure this, you must share the backup's KMS key and follow the instructions in step #2 above.
+For instructions on how to share the KMS key, see https://docs.aws.amazon.com/AmazonRDS/latest/UserGuide/USER_ShareSnapshot.html

+This is currently only supported for:
+  - RDS clusters

 ## Waiting on backups to complete